What are embeddings?

 How similarity is measured

 Once content is vectors, “similar” becomes a distance you can compute.
-The most common measure is cosine similarity — the angle between two vectors (1.0 means identical direction, 0 means unrelated).
+The most common measure is cosine similarity: the cosine of the angle between two vectors (1.0 means identical direction, 0 means unrelated).
 Dot product and Euclidean distance are also used.
 To find the best matches for a query, you embed the query the same way and look for its nearest neighbors in the vector space.

 Where the vectors live